MandyDamsteegt/Master_Thesis/README.md

 10. **Generating the final figures**

-   The cleaned datasets were used in `Data Analyse Defi.ipynb` to generate the final figures stored in:
+   The cleaned datasets were used in `Data Analyse Defi (4).ipynb` to generate the final figures stored in:

    ```text
    analysis_outputs/figures/